XARTS Network Drive

 USING FILE SHARING

-From a Mac on the campus network: Switch to the Finder and select Go ➔ Connect To Server.
+Mac: Switch to the Finder and select Go ➔ Connect To Server.
 Enter xarts.usfca.edu/Users/username for the server address and click Connect.
-Enter your lab username and password when prompted, then click OK.
+Enter your myUSF username and password when prompted, then click OK.

-From a Mac or PC off the campus network: You can use the same steps above to access your network drive from an off-campus computer by first connecting to the USF VPN (Virtual Private Network).
+Mac and PC: You can use the same steps above to access your network drive from an computer that's not connected to the USF network by first connecting to the USF VPN (Virtual Private Network).
 Anyone with an active myUSF account can connect to the USF VPN.
 For more information, visit this webpage.

 ADVISORIES & WARNINGS